 Inventory : Configuration: Warehouse Management

-This document provides instructions and illustrate how to manage warehouses, locations, operations, and routes features in the Inventory application of Odoo 15.
+The purpose of this document is to provide instructions and illustrate how to manage warehouses, locations, operations, and routes features in Odoo 13.

 To get started, navigate to the Inventory application.

 Go to CONFIGURATION > Warehouses.
 On a new database, you would see a warehouse already created for the current company.
 Odoo will name the warehouse with the company's name by default.
 Odoo gives the option to change the warehouse name easily during the creation mode.